thehyve/transmart-core/docs/expression.md

 Processing details
 ------------------

 The data will be scanned twice.
-The first pass will validate the data set and calculate the mean and standard deviation of the log2 of the raw values.
+The first pass will only validate the data set.
-Non-positive raw values will be ignored for this purpose.

-On the second pass, the data will be inserted to the database. `raw_intensity` will be populated with the raw values (converted to a double precision floating point), `log_intensity` with `log2(raw_intensity)` (no transformation is made, negative raw values will turn into `NaN`s and zeros into `-∞`).
+On the second pass, the data will be inserted in the database. `raw_intensity` will be populated with the original values (converted to double precision floating points) if the original value is positive and `NaN` otherwise, `log_intensity` with `log2(raw_intensity)` (will be `NaN` is `raw_intensity` is `NaN`).

 The `zscore` column will be calculated as:

-    clamp(-2.5, 2.5, (logIntensity - mean) / stdDev)
+    clamp(-2.5, 2.5, (log_intensity - mean) / stdDev)

-where `mean` and `stdDev` are the values calculated on the first pass and `clamp`  is:
+where `mean` and `stdDev` are values calculated over the `log_intensity` values of all the values included in the same row (for the same probe). `NaN`s are excluded from the calculation of these statistics.
+This means each row must have at least two positive numbers, otherwise the standard deviation cannot be calculated.

+Finally, `clamp` is defined as

     double clamp(double lowerBound, double upperBound, double value) {
         Math.min(upperBound, Math.max(lowerBound, value))